spencermountain/wtf_wikipedia/README.md

 </div>

+The library `wtf_wikipedia` can
+* download/fetch Wiki articles in source text from [Wikipedia](https://www.wikipedia.org), [Wikiversity](https://www.wikiversit.org), ...,
+* parse the content structure and content elements into a JSON file and
+* convert the source text into different output formats.
-**wtf_wikipedia** supports vile recursive template shinanigans, [half-XML implimentations](https://en.wikipedia.org/wiki/Help:HTML_in_wikitext), depreciated and obscure template variants, and illicit wiki-esque shorthands.
+`wtf_wikipedia` supports vile recursive template shinanigans, [half-XML implimentations](https://en.wikipedia.org/wiki/Help:HTML_in_wikitext), depreciated and obscure template variants, and illicit wiki-esque shorthands.

-Making your own parser is never a good idea, `what could go rong?!`, but this library is a very detailed and deliberate creature. :four_leaf_clover:
+In general making your own parser is never a good idea, but this library is a very detailed and deliberate creature with the ability to support a variety of export formats generated those formats just in the browser or your multiplattform NodeJS application. :four_leaf_clover:

+`wtf_wikipedia` can used to create tailored Wiki-Book in a browser according to requirements of the user by aggregating selected articles with `wtf_wikipedia` from Wikipedia/Wikiversity and bundle them into single document in the browser.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->